Go directly to content

 Halal classification by certification institutes

-Today, the classification is no longer carried out by individual scholars.
-For such tasks, depending on the claims, school of law and region, various certification institutes have been established in the world, which carry out the certification of a product as permitted(halal) on behalf of food producers and restaurants etc..
-In order to obtain a seal from the relevant institute, the organization or company wishing to obtain the certificate must follow all the criteria and conditions.
-A well-known contact in Europe and especially in Germany is the European Halal Certification Institute (EHZ) in Hamburg.
+Today, classification is no longer carried out by individual scholars.
+Depending on requirements, legal schools, and regions around the world, various certification institutes have been established for such tasks, which certify products as permissible (halal) on behalf of food producers, restaurants, etc. In order to obtain a seal from the relevant institute, the organization or company wishing to receive the certificate must comply with all criteria and conditions.
+A well-known contact in Europe, and particularly in Germany, is the European Halal Certification Institute (EHZ) in Hamburg.

-Criteria for Halal Certification
+Criteria for halal certification

 consist of halal raw materials

-• be produced "pure".
-That means, for example, without blood, excrement, etc.
+• "pure" means, for example, without blood, excrement, etc.

-• be produced absolutely alcohol-free.
+• be produced completely alcohol-free.

-Halal raw materials for the production of food are
+Halal raw materialsfor food production are

-Haram raw materials are
+Haram raw materialsare

-• Blood
+• blood

-• Pork
+• pork

 • Meat from dead animals

-What does that mean in concrete terms?
+What does that mean specifically?

-Some food producers have switched from pork gelatin to beef gelatin, for example in fruit gums.
-The consumption of beef and other products is generally permitted (halal).
+Some food producers have switchedfrom pork gelatin to beef gelatin,for example infruit gummies.The consumption of beef and other beef products is generally permitted (halal).
 However, if the animal has not been slaughtered in accordance with Islamic guidelines, the gelatin obtained from it may not be consumed either.
 A similar difficulty arises with calf rennet.
-Rennet is a mixture of various enzymes extracted from the abomasum of a slaughtered calf and is necessary for cheese production.² If a product for which rennet has been used is to be classified as halal, then the calf in question must have been slaughtered halally.
-Otherwise, according to many scholars, the entire product (e.g., cheese) should not be considered halal.
-Other ingredients frequently found in sweets are mono- and diglycerides of edible fatty acids.
-Basically, glycerides are the product of glycerol (a non-intoxicating alcohol) and acids.
-In this case, attention should be paid to the edible fatty acids.
-According to EU directives, the origin of these does not have to be explicitly stated.
+Rennet is a mixture of various enzymes obtained from the stomach of a slaughtered calf and is necessary for cheese production.² If a product for which rennet has been used is to be classified as halal, the calf in question must have been slaughtered in accordance with Islamic guidelines.
+Otherwise, according to many scholars, the entire product (e.g., cheese) cannot be considered halal.
+Other ingredients frequently found insweetsare mono- and diglycerides of fatty acids.
+Glycerides are basically the product of glycerin (a non-intoxicating alcohol) and acids.
+In this case, the focus is on the fatty acids.
+According to EU guidelines, the origin of these does not have to be explicitly stated.
 They can be of plant or animal origin.
-While the name has been historically established, today it no longer explicitly corresponds to modern manufacturing processes.
-In fact, the acids mentioned may originate from animal fats.
-However, by today's standards, they are often derived from soy (plant origin) or milk (animal origin).
-Whereby milk is considered "pure" according to Islamic standards.
+While the name has become established historically, it no longer explicitly corresponds to modern manufacturing processes.
+In fact, the acids mentioned may come from animal fats.
+However, according to today's standards, they are often obtained from soy (plant origin) or milk (animal origin).
+Milk is considered "pure" according to Islamic standards.

-Having already addressed the point of "meat" several times, in the next article you will read about the correct Islamic slaughter of animals and variations that have been established by modern technologies: Article: Halal Meat.
-How is the Islamic slaughter done?
+After discussing the topic of meat several times, the next article will focus on the correct Islamic slaughter of animals and variations that have become established through modern technologies: Article:Halal meat.
+How is Islamic slaughter carried out?